anza-xyz/agave/docs/src/runtime/sysvars.md

 let clock = Clock::from_account_info(&clock_sysvar_info)?;
 ```

-The first method is more efficient and does not require that the sysvar account
+The first method is less efficient but does not require that the sysvar account
 be passed to the program, or specified in the `Instruction` the program is
 processing.